mobinalipour/marzban-to-mysql/README.md

 The TALKA will change your [marzban](https://github.com/Gozargah/Marzban) database(sqlite) to MySQL.

-Also, this script transfers the users and... the old database to the new database.
+Also, this script transfers data from your old database(sqlite3) to the new database(MySQL).

 ## features

 - One command run
-- Great for non technical users
-- takes backup you old data
+- takes backup before any change
 - user friendly
-- transfer old data to new database
+- transfering old data to new database
+- installs phpmyadmin
 - and...